-- a) a community facility; - b) affordable housing; - c) transport or other infrastructure relating to the development; - d) the funding of recurrent expenditure relating to the provision of community facilities, affordable housing or transport or other infrastructure; - e) the monitoring of the planning impacts of development; and - f) the conservation or enhancement of the natural environment.
+- a) a community facility; public amenities or public services; - b) affordable housing: - c) transport or other infrastructure relating to the development; land; - d) the funding of recurrent expenditure relating to the provision of community facilities public amenities or public services, affordable housing or transport or other infrastructure relating to land; - e) the monitoring of the planning impacts of development; and/or - f) the conservation or enhancement of the natural environment.

-Planning agreements are entered into in relation to a development application or an amendment to the Local Environmental Plan.
+Planning agreements are entered into in relation to a development application or an amendment to the Local Environmental Plan (LEP).